All Episodes

 That was tweeted out also.

-All right, glad you're with us, our two Sean Hannity show.
+Hour two Sean Hannity show.

-And uh she will join us, John Solomon, for the full hour in our final hour of the program today.
+And she will join us, John Solomon, for the full hour in our final hour of the program today.

 One update, Grassley has demanded Barr intervene in the case.

-Because when they vacate this, and I'm not saying that they're that the president, you know, Barr should intervene in the sense I think he already did.
+No, I would say to the Honorable Judge Sullivan, you must vacate because when they vacate this, and I'm not saying that they're that the president, you know, Barr should intervene in the sense I think he already did.

-I think this is all because of the attorney general doing his job.
+I think this is all because of the Attorney General doing his job.

-I I wish the FBI director would do more and show more.
+I wish the FBI director would do more and show more.

-Um we'll get back to that all coming up.
+We'll get back to that all coming up.

-Um I first want to get back to the issue of coronavirus.
+I first want to get back to the issue of coronavirus.

 I don't know why everything seems to get politicized, but these are the times we live in.

-Uh interestingly, politically, most voters say coronavirus will not impact their choice for president.
+Interestingly, politically, most voters say coronavirus will not impact their choice for president.

 This is a poll.

-Um 20% said a minor factor, and that was it.
+Only 20% said a minor factor, and that was it.

 That surprised me.

-Uh coronavirus spurs more New Yorkers to flee New York City.
+Coronavirus spurs more New Yorkers to flee New York City.

 That is a real story.

-Um we have this scandal.
+We have this scandal.

-Uh, I think we need to know the truth so we can properly prepare what the real number is.
+And many of them, in a video, which I was shocked at too, I think we need to know the truth so we can properly prepare what the real number is.

-We just need to know.
+We just need to know whatever it is, good, bad, indifferent.

 The president will not be extending federal coronavirus social distancing guidelines.